vic-ma/howtodismantle.github.io/_posts/2024-07-13-Brick-by-Brick-Writing-data-back-to-Databricks-from-a-Peakboard-application.md

   - name: DatabricksDataInsert.pbmx
     url: /assets/2024-07-13/DatabricksDataInsert.pbmx
 ---
-Some time ago we already discussed how to [query data from Databricks](/Brick-by-Brick-Connecting-Databricks-and-Peakboard.html).
-Back then we used the Databricks extension to call and process a restfull http endpoint for submitting a select statement to the database.
+A while ago, we discussed how to [query data from Databricks](/Brick-by-Brick-Connecting-Databricks-and-Peakboard.html).
+Back then, we used the Databricks extension to call and process a RESTful HTTP endpoint for submitting a `SELECT` statement to the database.

-In this article we will learn  how to insert data into a Databricks table.
-We use the same endpoint for executing this command, however in that case we don't need any extension to do so.
-We just use the built-in function of calling http to accomplish this task.
+In this article, we will learn how to insert data into a Databricks table.
+We'll use the same endpoint for executing this command.
+But in this case, we won't need any extension.
+We'll just use the built-in function for calling HTTP endpoints to accomplish this task.

-In out sample we will submit sensor data to the table.
+In out example, we will submit sensor data to the table.

 ## The Databricks side

-We will need an access token for the call.
-It's already explained how to get this in the [first Databricks article](/Brick-by-Brick-Connecting-Databricks-and-Peakboard.html).
+First, we need an access token for the call.
+We explain how to do this in the [first Databricks article](/Brick-by-Brick-Connecting-Databricks-and-Peakboard.html).

-ALso we will need a table to store the data.
-Here's the sql command to create the table:
+We also need a table to store the data.
+Here's the SQL command for creating the table:

 {% highlight sql %}
 CREATE TABLE sensor_data (